wallarm/product-documentation/docs/2.16/admin-en/installation-docker-en.md

 ## Requirements

 * Access to the account with the **Deploy** or **Administrator** role and two‑factor authentication disabled in Wallarm Console in the [EU Cloud](https://my.wallarm.com/) or [US Cloud](https://us1.my.wallarm.com/)
 * Access to `https://api.wallarm.com:444` if working with EU Wallarm Cloud or to `https://us1.api.wallarm.com:444` if working with US Wallarm Cloud.
-Please ensure the access is not blocked by a firewall.
+Please ensure the access is not blocked by a firewall

 ## Options for running the container